Lone Pine Peak

 Lone Pine Peak is located on the east side of the Sierra Nevada range just west of the town of Lone Pine, California in Inyo County, in eastern California in the southwestern United States.
 The summit marks the eastern boundary of the John Muir Wilderness in the Inyo National Forest.
-Lone Pine Peak is the mountain in the photo for the default desktop of macOS Sierra.
+Lone Pine Peak is the mountain in the photo for the default desktop wallpaper of macOS Sierra.